Javascript On-Line Learning Interactive Environment for Simulation

 The use of Jollies is not limited to control theory.

-The next example
+The next example illustrates

-binary (black-white) object are smoothed.
+(black-white) object are smoothed.
+The shape is first

-The 'whiteboard' applet allows grey-scale or full colour
+Canvas allows grey-scale or full colour drawings to be made -

-drawings to be made - depending on the screen driver selection.
+depending on the screen driver selection.

-example shows a 'noisy' grey-scale image being
+This example shows a

-smoothed by two applications of an IIR filter.
+'noisy' grey-scale image being smoothed by two applications of

 Another example of real-time moving graphics is a rotating cube

-'graph' applet allows events to be captured and acted upon, so
+Canvas allows events to be

-that mouse movements can be used to edit an image.
+captured and acted upon, so that mouse movements can be used

-In this case the example
+In this case the example is based on

-after you have clicked the 'Build maze' button.
+you have clicked the 'Build maze' button.
 To see the

-buttons, you might have to hide one or two toolbars - the screen
+buttons, you might have to hide one or two toolbars - the

-is rather full.
+screen is rather full.

 The trails of red or blue

-dots represent signals from the optical sensors mounted on the
+dots represent signals from the optical sensors mounted on

-Bilby.
+the Bilby.

-added which works entirely in JavaScript - no applet.
+simulation has been added which works entirely

-Instead it uses the method of the first example, but a lot more
+the first example, but a lot more of it!

 The "Edit Maze" feature has